Lab K203 - Advanced Pod Scheduling

 kubectl get nodes --show-labels

-where, replace node1-3 with the actual nodes in your cluster.
+where, replace kind-worker and kind-worker2 can be the the actual nodes in your cluster.

 • required